-SP301; 302 + Structures of Spanish I & II 6 credits Study of vocabulary and idioms with special stress upon points of syntax peculiar to the Spanish language.
+SP301; 302+ Structures of Spanish I & II 6 credits

+Study of vocabulary and idioms with special stress upon points of syntax peculiar to the Spanish language.
 Translation into Spanish.
 Analysis of phonic theory.
 Directed and free composition.
-Prerequisite: SP211;212 or the equivalent.
+Prerequisite: SP211;212 or the equivalent or permission of the chair.
 One year.